 How do lifestyle changes affect blood pressure?

 Regular exercise, healthy diet, weight management, stress reduction, and limiting alcohol can significantly impact blood pressure.
-Many people see improvements within weeks of lifestyle modifications.
+Many people may see improvements within weeks of adopting lifestyle modifications, though individual results vary and medical guidance should be sought for persistent elevations.

 What blood tests are included in cardiovascular screening?